chhavi-khandelwal/GithubRepos/README.md

 	Benefits of using zustand
 	A small, fast and scalable bearbones state-management solution using simplified flux principles.
 Has a comfy API based on hooks, isn't boilerplatey or opinionated.
  - api: Uses rtk query to fetch list of github repos
+ - Testing: Unit tests for RepoListPage added which tests rendering of repo list and filtering based on languages.

 # Special Mention
  - Added zustand store for localstorage usage for starred repos